Skip to content

 In order to be buried next to someone, you must purchase multiple plots at a time.
 We can not guarantee that plots will be available next to a previously purchased plot unless they are purchased at the same time.

 Yes!
-If a Veteran purchases a designated space in our "Veteran" section, they may purchase a second plot in order to guarantee their partner is buried next to them.
-You must purchase these plots at the same time however, as we cannot guarantee that open plots will be available next to previously purchased plots.
+If a Veteran purchases a designated space in our "Veteran" section, they may purchase additional surrounding plots for their family.
+You must purchase these plots all together at the same time.

 Yes.
 You may purchase a burial plot in our preserve to bury cremated remains.
-Remains must be buried in a biodegradable container and all plastic must be removed.
+Remains must be buried in a biodegradable urn (we offer a variety of options) and all plastic must be removed.
 We strictly prohibit the scattering of ashes anywhere on our property as it is hazardous to wildlife and the environment.
 Cremated remains consist of calcium phosphate and sodium and are heavy, apt to smother foliage on the surface.
 Underground cremated remains create what is essentially a nutrient-deficient salt lick that has no environmental benefits.
-We encourage anyone considering cremation to reconsider opting for a natural burial instead, as cremation emits a large amount of toxic gases and metals.

 Cremation results in toxic emissions including persistent pollutants such as volatile organic compounds (VOCs), particulate matter (PM), sulfur dioxide (SO2), nitrogen oxides (NOx), polychlorinated dibenzo-p-dioxins and dibenzofurans (PCDDs/DFs), co-planar polychlorinated biphenyls (co-PCBs), and heavy metals.
 Many of these toxins can bioaccumulate in humans, including mercury.
 Cremation causes release of mercury (often from dental amalgams, but also from general bioaccumulation in the body) into the environment both in areas close to the source and into the atmosphere.
 Cremation also requires a significant amount of fuel, and results in millions of tons of carbon dioxide (CO2) emissions each year.
 There are concerns for crematory workers as well, who may be exposed to nuclear medicine treatments (chemotherapeutics/radiation), orthopedic (implants) and pacemaker explosions, and nanoparticles.
 Emission concentrations of harmful air pollutants from cremators can be affected by several factors, including fuel type, cremator type, flue gas post-treatment system, filters, dust collectors, and operational maintenance.
 Environmental regulations requiring scrubbing and filtering systems help to burn and neutralize pollutants like the mercury emissions, particulate matter, and nitrous oxide, however, these filters fail to neutralize the carbon dioxide generated during cremation.
 Natural burial produces zero chemicals and pollutants and is a much "greener" alternative to traditional burial.

-No. Human composting, also known as natural organic reduction, is not legal in Wisconsin, it is only legal in 6/50 US States.
+No. Human composting, also known as natural organic reduction, is not legal in Wisconsin, it is only legal in 14/50 US States.
 Human composting involves placing the body in a steel container and using heat and oxygen to speed the decomposition process.
+Unlike human composting, green burial does not use heat or require an enclosed, climate-controlled building, making it the best option for the environment.

 As part of the requirements to become a certified Natural Burial Cemetery by the Green Burial Council, we are required to establish and maintain a fund that provides for the maintenance of the site.
-When you buy a plot, you are not only paying to use that space, you are also making a donation to the fund to maintain and preserve the land for years to come.
+When you buy a plot, your site maintenance fee will go separately towards maintaining and preserving the land for years to come.